drteeth/elixir-es-cqrs/slides.md

 ???

-* On the left, the read side, we have our event store, which is empty
+* On the left, we have our event store, which is empty
-* We have 2 projections that will tail the event log
+* On the right, we have 2 projections that will tail the event log
-* PostIndex will be an index of posts with the comment count
+* PostIndex will be an index of posts with their comment counts
-* PostDetail will be a detail view with post and comment bodies
+* PostDetail will show the post and comment bodies for a single post
-  * PostDetail will focus on a single entry for clarity

 ---
 class: